Texas State Highway 130: Route description

 SH 130 begins while running concurrently with I-410 at an interchange with I-35 in southwestern San Antonio.
 SH 130 follows I-410 until an interchange with I-10/US 90 just east of Downtown San Antonio, and then follows those two highways to Seguin.
 SH 130 leaves I-10 in eastern Seguin, running north as a tollway.
 Near Lockhart, the tollway begins an overlap with US 183; US 183 runs along the frontage roads.
 In the small community of Mustang Ridge, US 183 leaves the frontage roads and an overlap with SH 45 begins.

 The two highways run in a northeast direction passing through rural areas of Travis County.
 The tollway passes near Austin-Bergstrom International Airport at the interchange with SH 71 and runs in extreme east Austin.
 The tollway curves around Lake Walter E. Long after the interchange with the Manor Expressway near Manor.
 In the city of Pflugerville, there is slight development along the route near Farm to Market Road 685 (FM 685).
 SH 45 leaves the tollway in Pflugerville, and SH 130 runs through rural areas of Williamson County.

-SH 130 runs in a slight northwest direction before ending at I-35 in northern Georgetown.
+In southern Williamson County, SH 130 acts as an eastern bypass around Round Rock.
+It has an interchange with US 79 between Round Rock and Hutto.
+After entering the Georgetown city limits, it then has an intersection with SH 29 before crossing the San Gabriel River.
+It then has an interchange with FM 971 before meeting its northern terminus at I-35.
+At its northern terminus, it has access to Georgetown Executive Airport via Aviation Drive, and SH 195 via I-35.

 History

 Previous route

-SH 130 was originally designated in far west Texas, between the city of El Paso and SH 54 in El Paso, Hudspeth, and Culberson counties.
+The SH 130 designation was previously used for a highway in far west Texas, between the city of El Paso and SH 54 in El Paso, Hudspeth, and Culberson counties.
 That route was designated on January 18, 1928.
 In 1932, the route was co-designated as a portion of US 62.
 On January 21, 1936, SH 130 was extended east to the New Mexico state line, replacing a portion of SH 54.
-The SH 130 designation was dropped with the general re-description of the state highway system on September 26, 1939.
+The SH 130 designation was dropped as part of the general redescription of the state highway system on September 26, 1939.
 Since September 6, 1943, the previous route has also been designated as a portion of US 180 along with US 62.